Review of How to Be Yourself by Ellen Hendriksen

 Bottom line: I enjoyed this book and recommend it as an entertaining read that teaches you some things about social anxiety and how to be yourself.
 I definitely think you should add it to your social anxiety library.

 Interested in learning more about How to Be Yourself?
-You can find more reviews of the book here on Amazon.
+You can find more reviews and purchase the book here.

 Have you read this book?
 I’d love it if you left a comment with your reaction.